awaytools/AwayExtensions-C4D/README.md

 At any time make shure to use the latest version of the plugin.

-For mor informations, please visit http://awaytools.com/awayextensions/
+For more informations, please visit http://awaytools.com/awayextensions/c4d/